 AUM reserves the right to adjust or cancel any aid if there is a change in the academic, attendance or financial status of any aid recipient.

 Direct Loans will notify you of disbursement dates and amounts.
 Loan proceeds for first-time AUM borrowers cannot be disbursed until the student has completed the Direct Federal Stafford Loan Entrance Counseling process provided by Direct Loans.
 AUM will disburse loan funds to your AUM student account on the disbursement date, provided all requirements have been satisfied.
-Excess funds or funds remaining after all AUM charges are paid will be refunded by the Cashier Office within 5-7 business days from the day the funds are disbursed to the AUM student account.
+Excess funds or funds remaining after all AUM charges are paid will be refunded by the Office of Student Accounts within 5-7 business days from the day the funds are disbursed to the AUM student account.

 Award amounts are based on scheduled hours.
 You do not have to be full time student to receive a Pell Grant, but you must enroll full-time to receive a full Pell Grant entitlement.
 Students enrolling on a less than full-time basis will have their grant prorated according to the following general prorations: